 UW Medicine and Seattle Children's Hospital partner to create safer care environments.

 The Certificate Program in Patient Safety and Quality is an innovative training opportunity run jointly by Seattle Children's Hospital and the UW Medicine Center for Patient Care Quality and Safety.
-The program builds a cadre of front-line clinicians with the skills and knowledge to identify gaps and propose solutions to improve the effectiveness and efficiency of care delivery and strengthen the provider-patient relationship.
-Participants will also develop skills necessary to effectively disseminate their work and build a track record of scholarship in patient safety and quality.
+The program builds a cadre of providers and administrators with the skills and knowledge to identify gaps and propose solutions to improve the effectiveness, efficiency, and value of delivery and administration of care.
+Participants will develop skills necessary to effectively disseminate their work and build a track record of scholarship in patient safety and quality.

-Certificate Program participants learn the foundational elements of patient safety.
+Certificate Program participants learn the foundational elements of quality, safety, and value.

 Participants develop skills to implement quality, safety, and value innovations in their clinical units and departments and disseminate their results.
 Those skills include how to:

-- Define and coordinate care that promotes quality and safety.
+- Define and coordinate care that promotes quality, safety, value, diversity, equity, and inclusion.